 G: Well, I suppose the only companies that I regularly deal with are Lloyd’s and Santander, I suppose they are the most prominent ones that I use.
 I’m slightly worried now based on what you’ve said because their authentication to get into their website is relatively easy and quick.
 Although, if I do want to move cash, that is done by a mobile phone.
 They have to phone me and I enter an authentication code.

 C: Yeah.
 You’ve got that Belt and Braces multifactorial authentication on the impact side.
-Yeah, it might be really bad if I hacked into your account and I could see your account details and view your account history and get a very rich understanding of your life.
+Yeah, it might be really bad if I hacked into your account and I could see your account details, view your account history, and get a very rich understanding of your life.

 Cyber Security and Passwords

 G: One question.
-On my laptop, I’ve got a spreadsheet that has all of my logins and usernames and passwords all contained in one password protected spreadsheet.
+On my laptop, I’ve got a spreadsheet that has all of my logins, usernames, and passwords all contained in one password-protected spreadsheet.
 How easy is that for someone to get access to?

 C: It’s easy … Unless it’s encrypted as well.
 If your hard drive is encrypted, they would need to know the password for your machine and then the password for that file.